nickem00/GroupExamTwo/README.md

     ```bash
     make html
     ```
-    This will create an index.html file in the `docs/_build` folder.
+    This will create an index.html file in the `docs/_build` folder.\
+    The `make html` command uses Sphinx to detect docstrings, to automaticly generate a HTML Documentation.

 Enjoy the game!